Part One Edited

 “Well let’s get those jeans off and take a look at the knees.
 How’s your wrist, it looks like you’ve got a pretty good cut across the back of your hand.”

 She sat on the plastic covered exam table in her thong.
-Her mother would be furious if she knew she’d bought them on her last trip to the mall.
+Her mother would be furious if she knew she bought them on her last trip to the mall.

 “This is going to sting, honey,” Jill said.
-“Swing your legs up there.
+She patted the exam table before she continued,“Swing your legs up there.
 I’m going to put a catch pan under your knees while I rinse them.”

 As Jill worked, she contemplated what she’d seen on the form.
 Brie couldn’t be who she said she was.
 Brianna Elaine Heatherford was listed as critical in Victoria Hospital.
 Who was this waif?
 Never mind.
 First things first.
 Clean up the minor injuries and get a better read on the concussion.
 She didn’t think it was severe at all.